EUDAT-SLS/eudat_ols_aggregator/README.md

       [MongoConnector.py](MongoConnector.py) - Class for storing terms harvested via [DataContainer.py](DataContainer.py) to MongoDB instance specified via [mongoConfig.json](mongoConfig.json).
 An instance of this class must be passed to the root DataContainer instance and is reused there.

       [retrieve.py](retrieve.py) - Script for harvesting terms from repositories using the above configuration files and [DataContainer.py](DataContainer.py)

+    * Solr related

+      the [solr directory](solr) contains various items for creating the Solr index.

+        * The script [solr_writer.py]()solr/solr_writer.py) should be used for populating a Solr core with information from the database.

+        * The subdirectory [solr/core_config](solr/core_config) provides the respective configuration files based on a Solr 5.5.3 installation.
+The [schema.xml](solr/core_config/conf/schema.xml) file and the associated stopword lists are modified/reused from the Solr configuration provided by [EBI-OLS](https://github.com/EBISPOT/OLS/tree/master/ols-solr/src/main/solr-5-config/ontology/conf)

+        *  The subdirectory [solr/core_config/conf/velocity](solr/core_config/conf/velocity) contains Velocity templates for rendering the faceted view prototype.

 * Requirements: